 Sheriff Babeu as all evil leaders do surrounded himself with weak, incompetent and corrupt loyalists that were easily controlled.
 Prove your loyalty and make him look good or you will be replaced was his controlling force, I know this because it was demanded of me.
 To gain position and eat the table of Babeu you did what was asked and you looked away.
-The organized crime syndicate created will take years to uncover because they all enjoyed its fruits and pleasures.
+The organized crime syndicate created will take years to uncover because they enjoyed its fruits and are dirty now.
 Under this bad leadership and dark environment this administration controlled with threats and fear.
 All the good commanders of PCSO either quit, early retired or was fired.
 Sadly the patrol deputies, the good guys, the gun packing badge carrying men and woman that are licensed to protect us suffered under this hostile environment and in my opinion should all receive compensation.
 Deputies and employees that I knew and worked with avoided me because of fear of retaliation, they all were witness to one of their own being chastised and fired for only speaking supportive of us.
 This black cloud still remains over PCSO today.

 My experience is that Pinal wont change anytime in the near future.
 My foresight is that with expanding cell phone coverage, improving cell triangulation, GPS technology, county operated helo’s and drones, that men on the ground are probably a thing of the past.

 FOR THE RECORD:

 Let history show that Superstition SAR, a non-profit organization, proudly served Pinal County Sheriffs Office for 30 years with unselfish and dedicated service.

 We have reorganize and move toward a new direction maintaining a mix of both Urban/Wilderness skills to continue serving our community as a CERT /SAR Unit under the direction of the Apache Junction Police Department.
 God be with us.

 “Do Right, Fear Not”